jibonita/Book-Libraries-System/README.md

     - Social network, with different users, different roles, friend list, user information, chat between users, groups of users, etc

 ## General Requirements
-Please define and implement the following object-oriented assets in your project:
+Please define and implement the following assets in your project:

+- Project management
+    - Use a Kanban board to organize your work (Trello, for example)
+    - Try to estimate each user story by writing down expected time, actual time and optionally story points.
+    - Active team communication is the key to success!

+- Program against abstraction not concrete classes (Use interfaces)
-- The **OOP** principles (where applicable)
+- Follow all OOP principles
-    - Inheritance
-    - Encapsulation
-    - Abstraction
-    - Polymorphism

-- At least **5 interfaces** (with one or more implementations)
-- At least **15 classes** (implementing the application logic)
-- At least **3 abstract classes** (with inheritors)
-- At least **1 custom exception class** (with usage in your code)
-- At least **3 levels of depth in inheritance**
-- At least **1 polymorphism usage**
-- At least **1 enumeration**
-- At least **1 design pattern** (e.g. Composite, Singleton, Factory, Wrapper, Bridge, Command,  etc.)

-You might read about design patterns in Wikipedia, Sourcemaking, DoFactory and others.

-## Additional Requirements
-- Follow the **best practices for OO design**: use data encapsulation, use exception handling properly, use inheritance, abstraction and polymorphism properly, follow the principles of strong cohesion and loose coupling
+- Follow SOLID and strong cohesion and loose coupling
-- Obligatory use Git to keep your source code and for team collaboration

-## Optional Requirements
-If you have a chance, time and a suitable situation, you might add some of the following to your project:

-- Static members (fields, properties, constructor, etc.)
-- Constants, generic types
-- User interface (UI) – console, desktop, web, mobile or as you like it the most
-- Be aware, that using the DOM could lead to tedious process of testing the code

-# Part 2 - High Quality Code (HQC) Project

-## Project Description

-Refactor and test the object-orientated application that you have developed during the previous weeks.

-You should not introduce new behavior nor change the existing one!

-## General Requirements

-Please define and implement the following in your project:
+- At least one level of inheritance
+- Adequate usage of polymorphism
+- Abstract classes
+- Use enumeration
 - Dependency inversion container (using InversifyJS)
     - Favor composition over inheritance
     - Introduce object lifetime management
     - Introduce convention based binding

-- Unit tests
+- Lifetime management of the objects
+- Write unit tests (At least 30 real unit test.
+Not including constructors!)
     - Non-isolated tests will be looked upon as **invalid**!
     - Each member must introduce **at least 10** unit tests that use **Jasmine** or any other framework (**Jest**) or set of libraries (**Mocha, Chai, Sinon**)

-- Project management
-    - Use a Kanban board to organize your work (Trello, for example)
-    - Try to estimate each user story by writing down expected time, actual time and optionally story points.
-    - Active team communication is the key to success!

 ## Additional Requirements

-- Follow the **best practices for OO design**: use data encapsulation, use exception handling properly, abstraction and polymorphism properly, follow the principles of strong cohesion and loose coupling
-- Follow the **best practices for SOLID design**
-- Obligatory use Git to keep your source code and for team collaboration (you might use https://github.com/)
+If you have a chance, time and a suitable situation, you might add some of the following to your project:

+- Static members (fields, properties, constructor, etc.)
+- Constants, generic types
+- User interface (UI) – console, desktop, web, mobile or as you like it the most
+- Be aware, that using the DOM could lead to tedious process of testing the code
+    - Try to use it only in some of the modules.
+Test the others

 ## Non-Required Work